J-Daniel-S/Mutton-chop-WageTrak/README.md

 This is a Spring MVC application with a React front end intended for mobile that estimates total net pay for hourly employees given a tax rate.
 It requires that you have MongoDB and is not currently set up to use embedded Mongo.

-It still needs a full test suite written, as well as error handling in the event that the front end cannot reach the api.

 JSON for test pojos below.  the UserController.addUser() method is left unsecured for the posting of the user below.

 Test user: